eigenfoo/old-eigenfoo.github.io/_posts/2018-03-18-reddit-clusters.md

 or look through images of the word clouds [here](https://github.com/eigenfoo/reddit-clusters/tree/master/wordclouds/images).

-Finally, as has been said before, "Talk is cheap.
-Show me the code."
+Finally, as has been said before, “Talk is cheap.
+Show me the code.”
 For everything I’ve written to make these clusters, check out [this GitHub repository](https://github.com/eigenfoo/reddit-clusters).